paulffm/Continuous-Time-Diffusion-Models-for-Discrete-Data/README.md

 ## Overview

-This implementation contains various enhancements and extensions aimed at improving functionality and flexibility.
+This implementation contains various enhancements and extensions aimed at improving sample quality and flexibility.
 Below are the key areas where enhancements have been made, along with specific additions:

 ### Sampling Methods